 Henry Purcell

 Henry Purcell (, rare: ; c.
-10 September 1659 – 21 November 1695) was an English composer of Baroque music, most remembered for his more than 100 songs; a tragic opera, Dido and Aeneas; and his incidental music to a version of Shakespeare's A Midsummer Night's Dream called The Fairy Queen.
+10 September 1659 – 21 November 1695) was an English composer of Baroque music.
+He composed more than 100 songs, a tragic opera Dido and Aeneas, and wrote incidental music to a version of Shakespeare's A Midsummer Night's Dream called The Fairy Queen.

 Definition from Wikipedia – Henry Purcell